 Pros And Cons

 It can ease anxiety; some anxious pups can really benefit from melatonin supplements.
-It’s thought to help mellow out pups struggling with separation anxiety or stressful, triggering situations like fireworks or thunderstorms.
+It’s thought to help mellow out pups struggling with separation anxiousness or stressful, triggering situations like fireworks or thunderstorms.

 It can help with seasonal hair loss; some doggies lose hair and shed quite substantially dependent on the season and usually on the sides of the abdomen.
 Some owners swear by melatonin supplements to help alleviate this happening too severely.